 Duties may include but are not limited to the following:

-- Performs a variety of building maintenance and facilities support functions; performs limited electrical which includes replaces light bulbs, lamp ballasts, electric motors and performs small repairs on lighting systems; resets electric panel breakers; loads and unloads trucks; picks up, delivers and stores supplies and materials; cleans and assists in servicing vehicles and equipment. (this Typical Task was #3)
+- Performs a variety of building maintenance and facilities support functions; performs limited electrical which includes replacing light bulbs, lamp ballasts, electric motors and performs small repairs on lighting systems; resets electric panel breakers; loads and unloads trucks; picks up, delivers and stores supplies and materials; cleans and assists in servicing vehicles and equipment.

 - Performs semi-skilled carpentry, plumbing, painting, masonry and concrete work; fabricates, repairs and installs shelves, doors, windows; replaces or repairs faucets, valves and unplugs drains; performs plumbing repairs on toilets, sinks, basins and showers; excavates and repairs underground building water supply and waste drain lines; patches, seals and maintains roofs; mixes, blends and matches paint materials; prepares and paints interior and exterior surfaces; repairs walls and stairwells; installs, adjusts and modifies office and work areas; maintains exterior walkways and parking areas.